What subject areas might be funded?

 How much is available?

-There is up to £5000 per annum to be awarded in total.
+The grant is up to a maximum of £7500 .
 The monies will be allocated to the finance department of the HEI or company, to be then drawn down in e.g. consumable purchases, travel, accommodation, subsistence, or time recording to account for the recipient’s time spent on the project.
-As a guide, subsistence should amount to no more than £20 per day, and accommodation no more than £40 per night.
+As a guide, subsistence should amount to no more than £30 per day, and accommodation no more than £80 per night.
 Proof of expenditure may be required, so you are advised to save all related invoices and receipts.

 Responsibility of the awardee